B.A., San Jose State University, 1991

 Experimental Design and Analysis

-Pollack, J. M., VanEpps, E. M., & Hayes, A. F. (in press).
+Pollack, J. M., VanEpps, E. M., & Hayes, A. F. (2013).
 The moderating role of social ties on entrepreneurs' depressed affect and withdrawal intentions in response to economic stress.
 Journal of Organizational Behavior.

 Hayes, A. F., Glynn, C. J., & Huge, M. E. (2012).
 Cautions regarding the interpretation of regression coefficents and hypothesis tests in linear models with interactions.
 Communication Methods and Measures, 6, 1-11.